st3r4g/wlanthy/README.md

 ## Usage

 Romaji input is immediately turned into kana.
-Press `Space` to subdivide the sentence into segments (phrases).
-Press `Space` again to change candidates for a given phrase, and use `Tab` to navigate between phrases.
+Press `Space` to subdivide the sentence into segments called phrases (文節).
+Use `Tab` to navigate between phrases: for a given phrase you can press `Space` to change candidates and use `Alt+Tab` to resize it.
 Undo with `Backspace`.
 Commit with `Enter` (or by starting to type the next sentence).

 Press F12 to toggle anthy/passthrough mode.
 Passthrough mode is not meant for regular usage (it's slow), I think it would be better to enable/disable